nodemcu/nodemcu-firmware/docs/en/extn-developer-faq.md

     a more robust architecture, but does mean proper synchronization *MUST* be employed between the threads.
 This includes between API callbacks and main Lua thread.
+    Note that many API callbacks have turned into events in the IDF, and NodeMCU handle those in the context of the main Lua thread.

   - **Logical flash partitions**.
 Rather than hardcoding assumptions of flash area usage, there is now an actual logical partition table